 Ease of Setup

-The cable actuated design of the KS LEV Integra was relatively easy to set up, but the fact that the cut end of the cable is at the bottom of the seatpost made this post require a bit more patience and time than several of the other cable actuated posts in our test.
+The cable actuated design of the KS LEV Integra is relatively easy to set up, but the fact that the cut end of the cable is at the bottom of the seatpost made this post require a bit more patience and time than several of the other cable actuated posts in our test.
 After installing and removing dropper posts numerous times in the course of our testing, we determined without a doubt that we prefer cable actuated systems where the cable terminates, is cut, at the remote end of the system.
 That said, the LEV Integra can be installed by virtually anyone with basic mechanic skills and a set of proper cable/housing cutters.

 Once you've run the housing through your frame, the most difficult part of the process, the primary challenge during installation is finding the right tension on the cable where it attaches to the actuation lever at the bottom of the seatpost.
-This process isn't nearly as complicated as dialing in the quick-connect systems on the Race Face Turbine or 9point8 Fall Line, but may take a couple guesses and checks to get perfect.
+This process isn't nearly as complicated as dialing in the quick-connect systems on the Race Face Turbine or 9point8 Fall Line but may take a couple guesses and checks to get perfect.
 We are told you want the cable to be exactly 18mm longer than the housing.
 The cut end of the cable slides through a hole in a small cylindrical cable bushing and is held with a set screw.
 The bushing sits in a cradle in the actuation lever with a slot for the cable in both the lever and housing stop, which makes for a simple tool-free connect/disconnect system.
 The connection at the bottom of the seatpost is almost identical to that of the Fox Transfer Performance, although the Fox is easier to install because they have the cut end of the cable at the remote.

 We found the LEV Integra to provide smooth, reliable, and consistent performance and we feel that it is the best option for riders looking to save a few grams on their bike.
-It would be a shame to just pigeon hole this dropper for the weight conscious though, as it is suitable for all types of riding and riders.
+It would be a shame to pigeonhole this dropper for the weight conscious though, as it is suitable for all types of riding and riders.
 The low stack height of the LEV Integra, 50mm compressed, and 200mm extended in the 150mm travel length, may also be appealing to folks trying to squeeze a longer drop length onto their bike.

 Our first impression with the KS LEV Integra wasn't the best, as no one likes sending in their brand new dropper post for warranty within weeks of purchasing a new bike.
 It took a little while to regain our trust as we got over that initial impression, but the replacement post has performed admirably and trouble free ever since.
 The adjustable air spring, smooth and consistent travel, lightweight, and reasonable price make the KS post one of our favorites.
 It's our Top Pick for Lightweight Performance and offered more fluid action and was easier to install than droppers that cost significantly more.
 If you're looking for a lightweight dropper that won't completely break the bank the KS LEV Integra may be the post for you.

 The LEV Integra comes in 30.9mm, 31.6mm (tested), and 34.9mm diameters.
 Travel options are 100mm, 125mm, and 150mm (tested).
 In addition to the LEV Integra, KS also produces many other dropper posts.
-Their lineup includes a variety of drop lengths and routing options, internal or external, for hardtail XC racers, downhillers, and budget minded riders.
+Their lineup includes a variety of drop lengths and routing options, internal or external, for hardtail XC racers, downhillers, and budget-minded riders.
 KS also manufactures a variety of aftermarket accessories including colorful anodized remote parts, seal collars, as well as the Southpaw remote, a 1x shifter style lever which you can find for around $32 online.